Communication-Efficient Hybrid Language Model via Uncertainty-Aware Opportunistic and Compressed Transmission: Introduction

 \subsection{Related Works}

-LLMs such as Meta’s Llama series~\cite{touvron2023llama}, Google’s Gemma~\cite{team2024gemma}, and DeepSeek~\cite{guo2025deepseek} have demonstrated strong performance across a variety of tasks, including reasoning, information retrieval, and dialogue generation~\cite{yang2024harnessing}.
+LLMs such as OpenAI's GPT~\cite{achiam2023gpt} and DeepSeek~\cite{guo2025deepseek} have demonstrated strong performance across a variety of tasks, including reasoning, information retrieval, and dialogue generation~\cite{yang2024harnessing}.
 However, their high computational complexity and memory demands make them impractical for on-device deployment~\cite{zhang2024fast, kandala2024tinyllm}.
 As a result, LLMs are typically hosted on remote servers, leading to considerable inference latency over wireless networks.
-This limitation has motivated the development of SLMs, such as TinyLlama~\cite{zhang2024tinyllama}, Phi-2~\cite{javaheripi2023phi}, and MobileVLM~\cite{chu2024mobilevlm}, as well as quantized LLMs~\cite{ray2024llmedge}, which enable lightweight inference that can be executed directly on mobile devices.
+This limitation has motivated the development of SLMs, such as TinyLlama~\cite{zhang2024tinyllama} and Phi-2~\cite{javaheripi2023phi}, as well as quantized LLMs~\cite{ray2024llmedge}, which enable lightweight inference that can be executed directly on mobile devices.
 To further enhance the effectiveness of these models, numerous techniques such as model pruning, quantization, and knowledge distillation have been explored~\cite{ma2023llm, li2023loftq, zhou2023distillspec}.
 Nevertheless, these approaches often come at the cost of reduced inference accuracy~\cite{wang2024model, xu2023llmcad}, underscoring the trade-off between latency and accuracy in mobile AI deployment.

 To address the latency-accuracy trade-off in wireless edge inference, HLMs have been considered an attractive solution by leveraging both device-side and server-side computing resources \cite{hao2024hybrid,she2025token,ray2024llmedge,xu2024edgellm}.
 In the HLM framework, a SLM is deployed on the device, and a LLM resides on the network edge server.
 Inspired by speculative inference~\cite{leviathan2023fast, chen2023accelerating}, the HLM operates in two stages: the on-device SLM first generates a draft token in response to the user query, and the server-side LLM subsequently verifies whether the token should be accepted or resampled.
 This collaborative inference process ensures that the resulting output distribution is consistent with that of the LLM alone, thereby preserving accuracy while distributing the computational load.